hitsave-io/xyz/README.md

   seen by the people.
 - `client/docs` contains public-facing docs.
 - `api` is the cloud managed server
-- `doc` is internal documentation -- not public
+- `doc` is additional documentation about deployment etc
 - `vscode` is the vscode extension
 - `web` is the HitSave website